oceanprotocol/react/README.md

 ## ✨ Code Style

-For linting and auto-formatting you can use from the root of the project:
+For linting and auto-formatting run these from the root of the repo:

 ```bash
 # auto format all ts & css with eslint & stylelint